Quick change: Kings rout Oilers 4-0 in Game 4, series even

 Game 5 is Tuesday night in Edmonton, with Game 6 back in Los Angeles on Thursday.

+“We know they are going to respond, and we’re losing puck battles early and letting them get to our net a little too easy,” Edmonton center Ryan Nugent-Hopkins said.
+“They put pucks on net and they worked, and we didn’t respond well enough.
+And that’s a tough team to come back on.”

-Edmonton only got rolling late in the second period, but its best chances were repelled by Quick, the idiosyncratic goalie with two Stanley Cup rings and ample postseason poise.
+Edmonton only got rolling late in the second period, but its best chances were repelled by Quick, the idiosyncratic goalie with two rings and ample postseason poise.

-During one sequence, Quick lost his glove and still tried to make a save with his bare left hand.
-Still gloveless moments later, he stopped a point-blank chance with an instinctive flick of his blocker.
+Moments after Quick lost his glove and still tried to make a save with his bare hand, he stopped a point-blank chance with an instinctive flick of his blocker.
+McLellan wondered why the game wasn’t stopped for the lost glove, but he didn’t wonder why Quick kept playing.

 McDavid was active in the third period, yet he also took an ill-advised interference penalty next to the Kings’ goal with 9:40 to play.

-The Kings retained their defensive discipline for most of the third period before Grundstrom muscled in his first career playoff goal.
-Edmonton challenged the ruling on the play, but lost.
+The Kings retained their defensive discipline for most of the third before Grundstrom muscled in his first career playoff goal while getting taken down roughly by defenseman Darnell Nurse.
+Edmonton challenged the ruling, but lost.

-The Oilers’ 17 goals in the series’ first three games were the most by any playoff team since San Jose did the same in 2014 against the Kings — who rallied to knock out the Sharks in the first round on the way to raising the Cup again.
-Los Angeles responded to those setbacks with its best defensive performance of the series in Game 4.
+“They came and pushed, and we didn’t push back hard enough,” Nurse said.
+“And that’s how you get the lead there.
+We played into their style of play. … It’s a good team that weren’t just going to roll over and let us come steal another game in their building.”

 The Kings took their first lead since Game 1 when Moore converted a slick pass from Phillip Danault midway through the first period for his second goal of the series.
 Moore, a Southern California native, got his only previous playoff experience in 2019 with Toronto.